tmyeomans/OpenYYC/README.md

 ### Duplication

 * Some data appears to be exact duplicates (ex.
 Community Sectors and Community Sectors Map both contain similar looking shapefiles).
 This is inconsistently done.
 Should these both be included?
 * Data records appear to have inconsistent treatment with regards to writing a new record versus replacing an original (example - sports surfaces - a single ball diamond has 200+ records associated with the space and surface of the shapefile, all geographically identical).
 Should this be considered a single record, or multiple records?
-Most datasets do not do this, but editing these records is interferring within a dataset and is untenable at scale.
+Most datasets do not do this, but editing these records is interfering within a dataset and is untenable at scale.

 ### Data location shifting for privacy
 * Several point geometry data layers have been shifted to a single location at the center of each community, most likely due to privacy considerations.
 Examples include Licensed Pets and 311 Service Requests.
-This means that each pet licensed in a neighbourhood gets a unique record in the dataset, and a unique count in the tessellation at excactly the community centroid location.
-This results in neighbourhood brightspots that do not correspond to the actual location of those feautures and do not represent a real distribution.
+This means that each pet licensed in a neighbourhood gets a unique record in the dataset, and a unique count in the tessellation at exactly the community centroid location.
+This results in neighbourhood brightspots that do not correspond to the actual location of those features and do not represent a real distribution.
 Should these datasets be included since this is how the city is choosing to represent this data?
 Or should these layers be discarded?

 ### Repetition of polgyons